tjstankus/scrawl_old/README.md

 # Scrawl

-TODO: Write a gem description
+Write like a hacker.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'scrawl'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install scrawl

 ## Usage

-TODO: Write usage instructions here
+This is alpha software.
+You probably don't want to use it just yet.

 ## Contributing